 Chances are you or someone you know has tried the 7-minute workout.
 This hugely popular fitness plan has inspired nearly 50 smartphone apps and it’s easy to see why: it hits all of the major muscle groups, gets your heart pumping, doesn’t require any equipment other than a chair and a wall, and it’s over in 7 minutes!

-The appeal of this workout, which was featured in the May/June issue of the American College of Sports Medicine Health & Fitness Journal, is its simplicity and purported effectiveness.
+The appeal of this workout, is its simplicity and purported effectiveness.
 Designed by exercise physiologist Chris Jordan, the basic routine consists of 30-second high intensity intervals of 12 different exercises with a 10 second recovery between each exercise.
 Here at the Tisch Sports Performance Center at Hospital for Special Surgery, we tested a young woman performing this workout and measured 50 calories burned in only 7 minutes – not enough to result in a significant calorie deficit but about 6 times more than you’d burn sitting in a chair.
 Jordan has suggested that the workout be done several times in a row rather than just once, which would lead to a greater calorie burn and training effect.
 And it’s a general truth in exercise that just getting started is the hardest part, so once you’ve completed the first 7 minutes, motivating yourself to keep going and do it again won’t be too hard.

 However, exercise is not “one size fits all.”
 Some people will find these exercises too hard, others too easy, and everyone should vary their exercise routine.
 Your body wouldn’t perform optimally if you ate the same meal every day and it won’t perform optimally on the same workout either.
 So enjoy the simplicity of this workout as a part of your exercise toolbox, but customize it for your fitness level and add some variety.